-Such a ratio is smaller than one, because the thickness h{body} is much smaller than the size of the trap R, and because the range of Young's moduli for parenchymatous tissues does not extend over several orders of magnitude.
-We therefore conclude that doors of aquatic Utricularia are thinner than their body, in order to open at a maximum deflation.
-This result should be important for the consideration of trap functioning in other Utricularia species where the suction mechanism is doubtful, e.g. in the terrestrial U. multifida (17).
+Such a ratio is smaller than 1, because the thickness h{body} is much smaller than the size of the trap R, and because the range of Young's moduli for parenchymatous tissues does not extend over several orders of magnitude.
+We therefore conclude that doors of aquatic Utricularia are thinner than their body, with a door thickness optimized to open at a maximum deflation.
+This result should be important for the consideration of trap functioning in other Utricularia species where the suction mechanism is doubtful, such as in the terrestrial U. multifida [17].

-Furthermore, we found that aquatic Utricularia traps can fire spontaneously, corroborating a hypothesis reported in (28), by continuously imaging a single trap during 20 days.
-We observed more than 60 successive spontaneous suctions during this time span, assuming that tiny swimming organisms like algae are not capable of triggering the mechanism (29).
-Traps activate on average at time intervals between 5 h and 20 h (Fig. S2) (Movie S2).
-This observation (also reported by 30) confirms the buckling scenario: the pressure inside the trap reaches a low value that entails buckling, most likely due to mechanical/thermal noise.
+Furthermore, we found that aquatic Utricularia traps can fire spontaneously, corroborating a hypothesis reported in Peroutka et al. [29] by continuously imaging a single trap during 20 days.
+We observed more than 60 successive spontaneous suctions during this time span, assuming that tiny swimming organisms like algae are not capable of triggering the mechanism [30].
+Traps activate on average at time intervals between 5 and 20 h (electronic supplementary material, figure S2 and movie S2).
+This observation (also reported by Adamec [31]) confirms the buckling scenario: the pressure inside the trap reaches a low value that entails buckling, probably owing to mechanical/thermal noise.